rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 ## Your Final Project

 - Each day, you’ll build skills in Python and understand different ways in which you can use it to build applications.
+- I will introduce the final project on {Day 5}; we will be discussing it periodically; we will have classtime to work on the final project on days 18-19.
-- At the end of {Day 4}, you’ll choose a final project focus.
+- By {Day 14}, you’ll choose a final project focus + data set.
-- On {Day 5 & 6} in class, you’ll build an application in Python based on your project focus area.
+- Between {Days 15-19} in class, you should be working on your final project (exploring and cleaning data, conducing EDA, doing analyses, etc.).
+My expectation is that you will work on your final project in-between classes, too.
-- At the end of {Day 6}, you’ll demo your project for the class.
+- On {Day 20}, you’ll demo your project for the class.
+5-7 minute presentations.
 - See **Final Project** [notebook](https://colab.research.google.com/drive/1Ex8U8VvmmkvPSCllOSIcf3JPFNgwHWHf?usp=sharing) for more information about the final project.
-- I will introduce the final project on day 1; we will be discussing it periodically on days 2-4; we will have classtime to work on the final project on days 5&6.
-My expectation is that you will work on it a little bit after class, too.
 - Throughout the course, think of 1) what data you'd like to explore 2) a problem statement.
 I will provide you with an example of both.

 ---